-- 1. The Adopted Level of Service Must Be Maintained. - a.
-No development activity may be approved unless it meets the following requirements designed to ensure that certain public services are available at prescribed levels of service concurrent with the impacts of development. - b.
-However, the prescribed levels of service may be degraded during construction of new facilities if upon completion of the new facilities the prescribed levels of service will be met. - 2.
-Determination of Available Capacity.
-For purposes of these land development regulations, the available capacity of a facility shall be determined by: - a.
-Adding together: - (1) The total excess capacity of the existing facilities; and - (2) The total capacity of new facilities.
-The capacity of new facilities may be counted only if one (1) or more of the following is shown: - (a) Construction of the new facilities are under way at the time of application. - (b) The new facilities are the subject of a binding executed contract for the construction of the facilities or the provision of services at the time the development permit is issued. - (c) The new facilities have been included in the City annual capital budget. - (d) The new facilities are guaranteed in an enforceable development agreement which may include, but is not limited to, development agreements pursuant to Chapter 163.332, Florida Statutes, as amended, or an agreement or development order pursuant to Chapter 380, Florida Statutes, as amended.
-Such facilities must be consistent with the Capital Improvements Element of the Comprehensive Plan and approved by the City Council. - (e) The developer has contributed funds to the City necessary to provide new facilities consistent with the Capital Improvements Element of the Comprehensive Plan.
-Commitment that the facilities will be built must be evidenced by an appropriate budget amendment and appropriation by the City or other governmental entity. - b.
-Subtracting from that number the sum of: - (1) The demand for the service created by existing development or previously approved development orders; and - (2) The new demand for the service that will be created concurrent with the impacts of the proposed development by the anticipated completion of other presently approved developments. - 3.
-Burden of Showing Compliance on Developer.
-The burden of showing compliance with these levels of service requirements shall be upon the developer.
-In order to be approvable, applications for development approval shall provide sufficient information showing compliance with these standards.
+- 1. The Adopted Level of Service shall be maintained.
+Development activity may be approved provided certain public services are available at prescribed levels of service concurrent with the impacts of development although prescribed levels of service may be degraded during construction of new facilities if, upon completion, the prescribed levels will be met. - 2.
+For purposes of these land development regulations, the available capacity of a facility shall be determine by adding together: - a.
+The total excess capacity of the existing facilities with the total capacity of new facilities.
+The capacity of new facilities may be counted only if one (1) or more of the following is shown: - (1) Construction of new facilities are under way at the time of application. - (2) The new facilities are the subject of a binding executed contract for the construction of facilities or provision of services at the time the development permit is issued. - (3) The new facilities are included in the City annual capital budget. - (4) The new facilities are guaranteed in an enforceable development agreement which include, but is not limited to, development agreements pursuant to Sections 163.3220-163.3243, Florida Statutes, as amended, or an agreement or development order pursuant to Chapter 380, Florida Statutes, as amended.
+Such facilities shall be consistent with the Capital Improvements Element of the City Comprehensive Plan and approved by the City Commission.

+- (5) The developer has contributed funds to the City necessary to provide new facilities consistent with the Capital Improvements Element of the City Comprehensive Plan.
+Commitment that the facilities will be built must be evidenced by a budget amendment and appropriation by the City or other governmental entity.

+- b.
+Subtracting from a (above) the sum of:

+- (1) The service demand created by existing development or previously approved development orders; and

+- (2) The new demand for the service created concurrent with the proposed development by the completion of other presently approved developments.

+- 3. The burden of showing compliance with these level of service requirements shall be upon the developer.
+To be eligible for approval, applications for development shall provide sufficient information showing compliance with these standards.

+- 14.13.4 Procedures for Concurrency Determination.
+Public facilities and services for which level of service standards have been established are

+- 1. Traffic circulation,

+- 2. Sanitary sewer,

+- 3. Solid waste,

+- 4. Drainage,

+- 5. Potable water and

+- 6. Recreation and open space.